Types of flea treatments

 Use a flea comb to test for fleas

-Not every itchy animal has fleas!
-Many pets that start scratching in warm weather have seasonally triggered allergies that can be helped with special allergy foods, digestive enzymes, and other supplements.
-To check for the presence of fleas, comb around the groin area and base of the tail.
+Although not every itchy animal has fleas, even indoor pets can be affected by flea season!
+Some pets who start scratching in warm weather have seasonally triggered allergies that can be helped with a diet change, digestive enzymes, and other supplements.
+If your pet is scratching, however, it is important to first check them thoroughly for fleas.
+To look for the presence of fleas, comb around the back of the neck, groin area, and base of the tail.
 A flea comb has very finely spaced teeth to capture live fleas and the tiny egg sacs that cling to your pet’s hair.
-Even if you don’t see any fleas, you may find flea dirt—black specks of digested blood that fleas excrete on your pet.
-Flea dirt indicates the presence of fleas and leaves a red trail as it dissolves in a glass of water.
+Finding even one live flea indicates an infestation that will require treatment!
+Even if you don’t see any fleas, look carefully for flea dirt—black specks of digested blood that fleas excrete on your pet.
+Flea dirt indicates the presence of fleas and leaves a red trail as it dissolves in water.

-The long-term solution to fleas is to make your pet an unappealing host.
+The long-term strategy to prevent fleas is to make your pet an unappealing host.
 Flea resistance starts from within, in the inner workings of the immune system.
-Like other parasites, fleas are Nature’s scavengers, attacking the most vulnerable, thinning out the herd to preserve the food supply for the healthy.
-Because of their weaker immune systems, the old, the young, and the sick are a flea’s primary targets.
-Low vitality and poor immune function attract fleas, and a strong, vital life force repels them.
+Like other parasites, fleas are Nature’s scavengers, attacking the most vulnerable to obtain an easy source of food.
+Because of their weaker immune systems, the old, the young, and the sick are fleas’ primary targets.
+Dehydration, chronic inflammation, and poor immune function attract fleas, while robust health repels them.

 Your pet’s first line of defense is healthy skin.
 The natural oils in supple, unbroken skin make it harder for fleas to bite, and skin oils can plug up fleas’ breathing holes.
 Dry, flaky, or broken skin is a flea’s delight.
-Whatever improves skin condition will help flea proof your animal.
-This is where supplements come in.
+Whatever improves skin condition will help flea-proof your animal.
+This is where supplements and proper hydration come in.

 Because they greatly enhance the utilization of all nutrients, digestive enzymes improve the effectiveness of any nutritional flea remedy, helping it to work faster and more completely.
 Enzymes can help lessen flea bite allergies!
-Our own brand, Enzymes Plus, is a blend of plant-grown digestive enzymes, rosehips (a natural source of Vitamin C) and kelp, a good source of the trace minerals that catalyze enzyme activity.
+Wisley Enzymes Plus is a blend of plant-grown digestive enzymes, rosehips (a natural source of Vitamin C), and kelp, a good source of trace minerals that catalyze enzyme activity.
 Results will be visible in two to six weeks, depending on your pet’s age, health, and size.
-Using these supplements year-round will improve overall health and prevent fleas from gaining a toehold at the beginning of each flea season.
+Using an enzyme supplement year-round will improve overall health and prevent fleas from gaining a toehold at the beginning of each flea season.

-Step 2: remove fleas from your pet without poisons
+Step 2: remove and repel fleas from your pet

 Step 3: treat your indoor environment

 If you see fleas crawling on your animal, you can be sure that there are more hidden somewhere in your home.
 Adult fleas lay eggs on their host which in time drop off to hatch in the places where your pet walks or lies down.
-Carpeting and furniture become the “nursery” where baby fleas develop into adults before hopping back on to feed.
+Carpeting and furniture (including bedding) become the “nursery” where baby fleas develop into adults before hopping back onto your pet to feed.
 If you can eliminate the eggs and larvae, the adults will soon disappear as well.
-Even when using a pesticidal spot treatment, it’s still important to use some type of premise control for new fleas carried in from outside.
+Even when using a spot treatment or collar on your pet, it’s still important to remove and prevent fleas inside your home.